 High-interaction honeypots can be compromised entirely, permitting an enemy to gain full access to the system and use it to launch further network attacks.
 With the help of such honeypots, users can learn more about targeted attacks against their systems or even about insider attacks.

 In contrast, the low-interaction honeypots put on only services which cannot be exploited to get complete access to the honeypot.
 These are more limited but are useful for gathering information at a higher level.

 - Collect Real Data

 While Honeypots collect a small volume of data but almost all of this data is a real attack or unauthorized activity.

 - Reduced False Positive

-With most detection technologies (IDS, IPS) a large fraction of alerts is false warnings, while with Honeypots this doesn’t hold true.
+With most detection technologies (IDS, IPS) a large fraction of alerts are false warnings, while with Honeypots this doesn’t hold true.

 - Cost Effective

-Honeypot just interacts with malicious activity and does not require high-performance resource.
+Honeypot just interacts with malicious activity and does not require high-performance resources.